 Folding mechanisms.
 Many strollers fold for compact storage, but not always in the same way.
 You want one that can fold and unfold in seconds without struggle.
 We award bonus points to folding mechanisms that parents can efficiently operate with just one hand.

 Wheels and suspension.
 Wheels range in size and quality—from plastic to air-filled and foam-filled tires.
-Plastic wheels are a budget option, while larger wheels and air-filled tires offer a plush ride to the baby on board.
+Plastic wheels are a budget option that delivers lightness and durability, while larger wheels and air-filled tires offer a plush ride to the baby on board.
 Foam-filled tires provide similar benefits to air-filled ones without the added maintenance chore of keeping the tire pressure within specified limits.

 Storage.
 Most strollers have some storage capacity, however specific usefulness varies widely.
 Roomy storage baskets underneath full-size strollers accommodate grocery bags, diaper bags, and more.
 Cup holders also frequently appear on larger models, both for the parent and child.
 Parent organizers are an excellent place to store everyday items like your phone, wallet, or keys.
 Because each stroller is different, explore the ones you're interested in for pouches and cubbies where you can stash valuable baby gear for the road ahead.